Crew (film): Plot

 The plane in which the three had hidden the stash is exposed one day when turbulence causes damage to the fuselage and the gold falls out.
 Vijay Walia, the Chairman of Kohinoor Airlines, and Mittal abscond with their gold and flee the country as the news comes out.
 Initially, Geeta, Jasmine, and Divya accuse their fellow flight attendant, Komal, of tipping off the customs officer, but after an emotional outburst by her, they realise that neither Komal nor their other colleagues were responsible.
 Geetu remembers that Mittal's wife, Sudha, was also an air hostess and Mala had referred that the tip came from an ex-air hostess; she was the only person who knew about the gold smuggling.
 They confront Sudha, who reveals that Mittal is cheating on her and to exact revenge, she tipped the customs so that their arrest would also lead to Mittal's arrest.
 She further reveals that the real kingpin is Walia, who had stolen the airline's money, converted it into gold, and stashed it in Al Burj.

 From Sudha, they get the address of Mittal in Al Burj, where they tail him and eventually find Walia at a luxury hotel where his daughter is getting married.
 Geeta manages to secure a job in the hotel as a housekeeper with Sapna's help and gets information about the gold.
 After a lot of hard work (and the help of Divya's hacker brother Chintu) the night of the wedding, they come to know that Walia and his family are taking the gold in a private jet to the Cayman Islands.
-Geeta and Jasmine manage to get the role of air hostesses in the jet, while Divya becomes the pilot.
+Geeta and Jasmine manage to get the role of air hostesses on the jet, while Divya becomes the pilot.
 They spike the drinks of the passengers with sleeping pills and land the plane in Divya's native town, Nanheri, where the police and customs officials are already waiting for them.
 However, the trio manage to keep some gold for themselves and distribute it amongst their friends, colleagues, and loved ones.
 Mittal also returns to Sudha, along with some of the gold he had stashed for himself.